ues-io/uesio/docs/redux/README.md

 ## Data normalization in the Redux store

-We use the utility [createEntityAdapter](https://redux-toolkit.js.org/api/createEntityAdapter) from Redux Toolkit for having **normalized data** in the redux store.
+We use the utility [createEntityAdapter](https://redux-toolkit.js.org/api/createEntityAdapter) from Redux Toolkit for having **normalized data** in the Redux store.

-For example, let the following data structure be some data in the Redux store.
+For example, let the following data structure in the Redux store.

 ```
 [
     {
-        "id": 343,
+        id: 343,
-        "title": "Learn CSS Grid",
+        title: "Learn CSS Grid",
-        "content": "In this post we will discuss about the..."
+        content: "In this post we will discuss about the..."
     },
     {
-        "id": 344,
+        id: 344,
-        "title": "Flexboxes are so handy",
+        title: "Flexboxes are so handy",
-        "content": "A flexbox is a container whose elements..."
+        content: "A flexbox is a container whose elements..."
     }
 ]
 ```